fjam/imagesite/README.md

 2) Delete page.

-3) Gridview of all uploaded documents.
+3) Gridview of all uploaded pictures.

 4) Professional CSS3 and jquery design.